 A recent meta-analysis of 54 trials of zidovudine, funded by GlaxoSmithKline, concluded that severe anaemia is rare, occurring in less than 2% of patients.
 Overall, zidovudine doubled the risk of anaemia, but this was also increased by higher viral loads and lower haemoglobin levels before starting therapy.
 The analysis also found that taking zidovudine in Combivir or Trizivir almost doubled the risk of anaemia, but the reasons for this are unknown.[ref]

 Patients starting zidovudine treatment should have their blood tested every two weeks for the first few months, for changes in levels of red or white blood cells.
-See Anaemia for more information on the treatment of anaemia.

 There is a small risk of muscle damage (myopathy[ix]) after prolonged treatment with zidovudine, with some pain, wasting and weakness usually in the muscles around the hips, thighs and buttocks.[ref]
 Blood tests for muscle enzymes can detect this wasting early on if it is suspected.